RishikeshBorate/life-skills/Listening_and _Active _Communication.md

 - Create a focused environment.
 - Practice techniques to maintain concentration for longer periods.
 - Seek clarification to ensure that I fully understand the speaker’s message.

 ## 4. Types of Communication

 ### Question 5
 #### When do you switch to Passive communication style in your day to day life?
-- When I want to avoid conflict, when I feel overwhelmed , I tend to switch to a passive communication style.
+When I want to avoid conflict or feel overwhelmed, I tend to switch to a passive communication style.

 ### Question 6
 #### When do you switch into Aggressive communication styles in your day to day life?
-- When I feel that someone is overstepping their boundaries , I generally switch to aggressive communication
+- When I feel that someone is overstepping their boundaries, I generally switch to aggressive communication

 ### Question 7
 #### When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day to day life?